Want to level-up your language skills?

 - Don’t be afraid to skip ahead.
 If you discover that the material most important to you is in one of the later “chapters” of an audio course, skip right to it!
 Although most audio language courses build on the material taught in previous chapters, there’s no reason why you need to wait if what you want to learn most is 45 minutes into the audio course.
 Go ahead and listen to what you’re drawn to!

 - Make an audio course part of your larger language-learning routine—not the entire routine.
 Most of us retain information best when we get it from a variety of different inputs.
 Look up new words in a dictionary, use a textbook for additional learning, watch videos online and talk with a conversation partner for a complete picture of how the language is used in different contexts.
-The more varied your language inputs, the better chance you have of retaining information and learning how words are used in different situations.
+FluentU provides great resources to work into your routine, too!

 Intermediate Level: Children’s Books